 Data downloads continue to skyrocket in Australia

-Australians downloaded 50% more than previous year in 2015
+Australians downloaded 50% more than the previous year in 2015.

 The Australian Bureau of Statistics (ABS) released its latest internet consumption data, showing that data usage continues to grow exponentially in Australia.